-The Consortium for Research on Emotional Intelligence in Organizations currently consists of 10 core members, 78 individual members, and three organizational members.
+The Consortium for Research on Emotional Intelligence in Organizations currently consists of 10 core members, 78 individual members, and five organizational members.
 Drs.
 Daniel Goleman and Cary Cherniss currently serve as co-chairs of the Consortium.
 Members of the Consortium are individuals who are actively engaged in research on emotional intelligence in organizations.
 They are drawn from academia, government, the corporate sector, and private consulting.

 How to Apply for Individual Membership